CS126SP20/final-project-teresa622/DEVELOPMENT.md

 # Development

 ---
+- **4/30/20** Modified some functions to make them more testable for rotation conflicts
+    * Check that all comments are followed by spaces
+    * Create a utils file to avoid repetitive code for generating a random number?
+Or would this be unnecessary for just one function?
+    * Rename row and column in our location class to better suit the interpretation of row and column for Tetris
 - **4/27/20** Added more tests (movemnt conflicts) for engine
     * Finish up testing engine (rotation conflict testing)
 - **4/26/20** Implemented sound effects
     * Need to add clarifying comments to tetromino types and perhaps some more event keys (pause, mute sounds, maybe an opening screen)
     * Improve the end screen as well
     * Remember to modify the sound effects to make some louder
 - **4/22/20** Added colors to the tetrominoes!